maxgillett/s3_multipart/README.md

   # relationship between the internal upload model and the given model.
   attach :video

   # Only accept certain file types.
-Expects an array of valid extensions.
+Expects a hash with an array of valid extensions
+  # and an optional array of valid MIME types ('audio/*', 'video/*', 'image/*',
+  # or a more specific type, i.e. 'video/mp4')
-  accept %w(wmv avi mp4 mkv mov mpeg)
+  accept extensions: %w(wmv avi mp4 mkv mov mpeg flv), types: %w(video/*)

   # Define the minimum and maximum allowed file sizes (in bytes)
-  limit min: 5*1000*1000, max: 2*1000*1000*1000
+  limit min: 5_1000_1000, max: 2_1000_1000_1000

   # Takes in a block that will be evaluated when the upload has been
   # successfully initiated.
 The block will be passed an instance of